imMMQ/scMageck/README.md

                        Keep temporary files.
     --PATHWAY
                        Treat genes in --GENE option as a pathway.
 In other words, the averaged expression of these genes will be used for testing.
+    --SAVEPATH
+                       By default, the result will be saved to the current working directory and you can chage the path as you need.
+If you don't need to save the result, just set SAVEPATH=NULL.

 ## Use linear regression to test the association of gene knockout with all possible genes

-The R script, "run_lr.R", provides an easy-to-run interface to use linear regression for the association of gene knockout with the expression of all the genes.
+The R script, "scmageck_lr_demo.R", provides an example to use linear regression for the association of gene knockout with the expression of all the genes.

-The first demo (demo1) contains an example of running this R script.
+You can find this R script in the demo/demo1 folder.

-    usage: Rscript run_lr.R OPTIONS
+    usage: Rscript scmageck_lr_demo.R

 required arguments: